-On this day in the 2002, ABC airs the 10,000th episode of the daytime drama General Hospital, the network’s longest-running soap opera and the longest-running program ever produced in Hollywood.
+On April 17, 2002, ABC airs the 10,000th episode of the daytime drama General Hospital, the network’s longest-running soap opera and the longest-running program ever produced in Hollywood.

 Created by Frank and Doris Hursley, General Hospital premiered on April 1, 1963.
 It was set in the fictional town of Port Charles in upstate New York, and focused on the lives and loves of the staff working in the town’s General Hospital.
 Prominent characters in the show’s early days included Dr. Steve Hardy (John Beradino) and Nurse Audrey March (Rachel Ames).
 On the same day General Hospital debuted, ABC’s rival network, NBC, launched its own medical soap opera, The Doctors.
 Both networks were attempting to capitalize on the success of prime time-medical dramas such as Dr. Kildare and Ben Casey.

 In the 10,000th episode of General Hospital, Nurse Audrey receives a medal commemorating her 10,000 days of service.
-Rachel Ames departed the show in 2007, and the longest-running character on General Hospital (as of its 46th season in 2008) is Shriner’s Scotty Baldwin, who was introduced in 1965.
+Rachel Ames departed the show in 2007.
 Among the more famous performers to appear on General Hospital over the years are Demi Moore, who got her start on the show, and Rick Springfield, who became a pop star due to his soap-opera fame.
 Other General Hospital veterans include John Stamos, Jack Wagner and Ricky Martin.
 Elizabeth Taylor, a longtime fan of the show, made a cameo appearance in 1981.